-White House Press Secretary Sean Spicer has been a staple of the news cycle (and Saturday Night Live's sketch lineup) since the beginning of Donald Trump's presidency.
-But, in recent weeks, we've seen less and less of him, and more and more of deputy press secretary Sarah Huckabee Sanders.
-Here's what you need to know about the 34-year-old woman who has been acting as a spokesperson for the president.
+White House press secretary Sean Spicer had been a staple of the news cycle (and Saturday Night Live's sketch lineup) since the beginning of Donald Trump's presidency.
+But in the early months of the administration, deputy press secretary Sarah Huckabee Sanders took on an increasingly prominent role, often handling the press briefings.
+On July 21, Spicer resigned from his role and deputy press secretary Sarah Huckabee Sanders took over the position.
+Here's what you need to know about the 34-year-old woman who acts as a spokesperson for the president.

 1. She's Mike Huckabee's daughter.

 If Sanders's name sounds familiar, that's because she's the daughter of former Arkansas Gov. and Republican presidential candidate Mike Huckabee.

 She and her dad are close.
 In 2010, she told Time that her father was her political hero.
 "He's an amazing politician, but an even better parent," she said.
 "Everyday he challenges me to be a better person and I will forever be grateful for that."